rfeinman/learning-to-learn/README.md

 performance.
 There are also scripts for generating and saving datasets.

-## Results: Canonical Bit-vector Features
+## Results
 Our ultimate goal is to model the infant learning tasks described in Smith et al. 2002 using simple neural network (NN) models.
 In order to do so, we use artificial toy data that is designed to mimic the data described in the paper.
 Each sample in the dataset is assigned a shape, texture and color value.

+### Canonical Bit-vector Features
 Since these are categorical feature values, we encode the values using unique bit vectors that are randomly assigned at the beginning of the experiment.
 A given training set has a certain number of categories and a certain number of exemplars per category; these quantities are varied.
 The shape values are perfectly